swisskyrepo/PayloadsAllTheThings/README.md

 Every section contains:

 - README.md - vulnerability description and how to exploit it
-- Intruders - a set of files to give to Burp Intruder
+- Intruder - a set of files to give to Burp Intruder
-- Some exploits
+- Images - pictures for the README.md
+- Files - some files referenced in the README.md

 You might also like :